Skip to main content

 • Needs to improve monitoring of mobile app users

-Best beta testing solution for teams working remotely
+Best beta testing platform for finding bugs

 Pros and cons